bitsmanent/snore/README.md

 is given by printing the flowing of time in both ascending and descending order.

+SHORTCUTS

+    Enter  output the split time

+    Ctrl-s pause execution

+    Ctrl-q resume execution

+You may stop

 Installation
 ------------
 Edit config.mk to match your local setup (snore is installed into the